AAMutlu20/CodeBreakers/README.md

 <br>

 ## Topic
-This site is about the history of The First Bulgarian Empire and The Second Bulgarian Empire.
+This site is about the history of The First Bulgarian Kingdom and The Second Bulgarian Kingdom.

 ## Used technologies
 - <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/ba/Javascript_badge.svg/710px-Javascript_badge.svg.png" width="15" height="15"> Javascript